 Devotions from Judy’s heart

-Challenge for today: Thank the Lord for His grace to you and praise Him even in your weaknesses.
+Challenge for today: Ask the Lord for His plan for you today and stick with His, not yours!

 Blessings on your day and prayers and love, Judy